-Each season we support and guide hundreds of people and groups taking on the 3 peaks.
+Each season we support and guide hundreds of people and groups taking on the National 3 Peak Challenge.
 From individuals and groups of friends, to charity and corporate groups.
-Whether for charity fundraising or just for fun.
+Whether for charity fundraising or just for fun – it’s a fantastic challenge and adventure to remember.

-Our mountain leaders and drivers have completed the challenge many times over the years and know it inside out and the best ways to maximise the chances of successfully completing.
+Our mountain guides and drivers have completed the challenge many times over the years and know it inside out and the best ways to maximise the chances of successfully completing the 3 Peaks Challenge

 All of our guides are qualified Mountain Leaders and are certified by the MTA (Mountain Training Association).
 They are confident and experienced on the mountains in any conditions.

-Transport is a critical part of the challenge, we transport you between all of the mountains and one of the main advantages we have over other companies is that we do not outsource this element to a third party.
+Transport is a critical part of the challenge, we transport you between all of the mountains and one of the main advantages we have over other companies is that we do not outsource this element to a third party, we have our own team that we work with.

 We run an open bus at weekends frequently throughout the season; just send us an email or give us a call to check latest availability.